 - Build a structure within the structure

-Reinforcing the building frame to support heavy HVAC units, utility piping and process equipment is doable but can get expensive.
-Plus, I have seen cases where structural reinforcement isn’t enough to provide adequate load capacity, so don’t rely on structural reinforcement to be an infallible workaround.
+Reinforcing the building frame to support heavy HVAC units, utility piping and process equipment is doable, but can get expensive.
+In addition, there are some cases where structural reinforcement isn’t enough to provide adequate load capacity.
+Therefore, don’t rely on structural reinforcement to be an infallible workaround.

 The other option is to essentially build a new structure inside the spec building.
 The new “internal” structure would be designed to provide adequate structural load capacity for the owner’s needs, and the spec building would simply serve as a shell.
 The downside?
 The owner is now confined to build within the spec building’s outer walls, limiting space even more.